nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. If you do not have Java installed, you can download it from [here](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F08-3/tp/releases/).
+3. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F08-3/tp/releases/).

     Scroll to the very bottom of the page to find the latest release.
 Under the `Assets` section, download the `.jar` file by clicking on it.

-1. Copy the file to the folder you want to use as the _home folder_ for your FindingbrUdders app.
+4. Copy the file to the folder you want to use as the _home folder_ for your FindingbrUdders app.
 This can be any folder on your computer, it can also be an empty folder.

-1. Right click on the `.jar` file and select `Open with` and then `Java(TM) Platform SE binary`.
+5. Right-click on the `.jar` file and select `Open with` and then `Java(TM) Platform SE binary`.

    Alternatively, you can also run the `.jar` file by opening a command terminal, typing `cd` into the folder you put the jar file in, and using the `java -jar findingbrudders.jar` command to run the application.